dean-the-dream/clarusway-calculator/README.md

 ## Key Features

-* There are currently no features.
+* Compound Calculations
+* Responsive number pad
+* Large numbers

 ## How To Use

-* open index.html in your browser, or click this link:
+* open index.html in your browser, or click this link: https://dean-the-dream.github.io/clarusway-calculator/

+## Bugs

+* % isn't functional
+* +/- isn't functional
+* = doesn't work for more than 2 digits
+* the 0 digit should stretch to take up more space